What is Route?

-Route’s visibility work adds a further layer to the calculation, reducing audience estimates from an OTS to an LTS- a ‘likelihood to see’.
+Route’s visibility work adds a further layer to the calculation, reducing audience estimates from an opportunity to see 'OTS' to an LTS- a ‘likelihood to see’.
 This information is input into Route models at an early stage.
 The published research paper ‘Visibility: Poster panel visibility for drivers and passengers, a first look’ may offer some helpful background information.

 When measuring the likelihood of a frame to be seen, we include in our calculations a maximum distance, beyond which the frame cannot be seen.
 The distance varies, based on the size of the frame.
 The metric was derived from eye-tracking work that Route has undertaken since 1995.
 Maximum visibility distances are not currently made available to users.

-In February 2017, an eighth year of respondents was added to the data set.
-This took the total sample size to 27,016.
+In March 2018, an ninth year of respondents was added to the data set.
+This took the total sample size to 28,419.
 In yearly intervals, a new batch of respondents will replace the earliest year’s respondents, keeping the sample fresh and at a level size.

 A respondent can only answer the question that they have been asked themselves, so new questions can’t be transposed onto older respondents.
 The sample number will therefore relate to the number of people that have answered it.

 There are two Route questionnaires used to capture information about respondents.
-Both are available for you to download on the website.
+Both are available for you to download on the website here.

-Visibility adjustment is the factor which, unique to the properties of each poster site, defines how likely you are to see a poster.
+Visibility adjustment is the factor which, unique to the properties of each contact with a poster or screen, defines how likely you are to see a poster.